Basic Magic Abilities

 How to learn: Wyngrew usually learn this by hiking in a wooded area and using only smell and hearing to lead them to water.
 Sensing water takes a lot of patience and time, and can sometimes discourage ambitious wyngrew only focused on manipulating it for a cool effect.
-There are certain Wyngrew that never seem to pick this up-- it seems to depend a lot on the nature of the individual.
+There are certain wyngrew that never seem to pick this up-- it seems to depend a lot on the nature of the individual. (and the patience)

-Usage: This is an extremely useful survival tactic.
-Obviously can be used when venturing outdoors and quenching thirst, but also has uses in pinpointing moisture in object as well.
+Usage: This is an extremely useful survival ability.
+Obviously, it can be used when venturing outdoors and quenching thirst, but also has uses in pinpointing moisture in object as well.
 A skilled traveler wouldn't be caught dead without knowing how to dowse.
 It is often the first water ability teachers will teach their students, in order to present its importance before getting forgotten over flashier abilities.

 Beginners can sense small amounts of water as well, but usually need to at least be within the room to detect it.
 That's why they usually start out by detecting where a cup of water is in the room after they've been blindfolded.

 Sensing water particles in the air and forming them together

 How to learn: This ability can be difficult for the impatient.
-(As most water magic is) Beginners are usually placed in a sauna, or otherwise use to their advantage a particularly humid day outside (Fire Magic uses can also be used to help artificially create thick clouds of steam) and concentrate on the water in the air, and using their hands to push them together.
+(As most water magic is) Beginners are usually placed in a sauna, or otherwise use to particularly humid day outside to their advantage.
+Fire magic can also be used to help artificially create thick clouds of steam!
+Concentrating on the water in the air, they'll use their hands to push the moisture together.

-Usage: This is one of the key bases of water magic, simply to make water appear within the air.
+Usage: This is one of the key basics of water magic, simply to make water appear out of thin air.
 It can be used to dry a room up as a sort of dehumidifier.
 It's also extremely beneficial for travelers who are not as good at dowsing for natural pools of water.
 With Condense Water on your resume, you'll never die of thirst!

 Limitations: This ability focuses on pulling water from the air that already exists, and so is difficult to use in dryer areas.
-Beginner Wyngro also have a hard time completely relieving a huge area completely of water, and holding said water for any longer than a few minutes is also challenging, so make sure you have something to disperse it into when it falls!
+Beginner wyngrew also have a hard time completely relieving a huge area completely of water.
+Holding said water for any longer than a few minutes is also challenging, so make sure you have something to disperse it into when it falls!